biosustain/cameo/docs/08-high-level-API.rst

 .. container:: alert alert-warning

-   WARNING: if you’re running this notebook on `try.cameo.bio <http://try.cameo.bio>`__, things might run very slow due to our inability to provide access to the `CPLEX <https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/>`__
+   If you’re running this notebook on
+   `try.cameo.bio <http://try.cameo.bio>`__, things might run very slow due to our inability to provide access to the `CPLEX <https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/>`__